Home

 • The ginger can give the broth some heat, so you can add more ginger according to your preference.

-• You can use Knorr Chicken cubes instead of the chicken broth but hold back on the fish sauce.
+• You can use Knorr Chicken cubes aside from the chicken broth but hold back on the fish sauce.
 The Chicken cubes are already salty so you might not need the fish sauce.

 Return to Home Page